 - Each application is kept on file for one year after it is submitted.
 In working with re-applicants, the Admissions Committee may, at its discretion, use some materials from an application submitted up to one year earlier.
 After one year, a re-applicant must submit a new application and supporting documents.

-- English proficiency, both written and verbal, is necessary for success in D’Amore-McKim classrooms.
-If you are not a native English speaker, we require a standardized test of English language proficiency.
-Exceptions are granted to those who completed a bachelor’s or master’s degree at an accredited institution where English is the language of instruction, as well as to those who have worked full-time in the United States, United Kingdom, Canada, or other native English-speaking environment.
+- English proficiency, both written and verbal, is necessary for success in D'Amore-McKim classrooms.
+If you are not a native English speaker, we require a standardized test of English language proficiency unless you completed a bachelor's or master's degree at an accredited institution where English is the language of instruction, or you have worked full-time for two years in the United States or other native English-speaking environment.

 Equal Opportunity Policy